FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 ## Prerequisites:
 - UPDATE: Since Lutris now supports Epic Games Store by default on the latest beta, you might want to try the same method of Legendary posted by @xlash123 [here](https://github.com/FlaareZero/Kingdom_Hearts_Collection_Linux/issues/2#issuecomment-890655837) on there, too.
-- Lutris - In case you're using the Repacked version
+- Lutris - In case you're using the Repacked version (Also Steam will make the game just fine, see below)
 - Heroic Games Launcher - In case you own a copy of the game
-- In case you're using Lutris - Wine: (Lutris 6.4 (For KH3))[https://github.com/lutris/wine/releases/tag/lutris-6.4] is currently the only one that's working on Lutris, and 6.10-2 and above (F-shack too) are the recommended and known to work that you can easily grab from Lutris itself.
+- In case you're using Lutris - Wine: ((Lutris 6.4 (For KH3))[https://github.com/lutris/wine/releases/tag/lutris-6.4] is currently the only one that's working on Lutris, and 6.10-2 and above (F-shack too) are the recommended and known to work that you can easily grab from Lutris itself.
-(For Legendary or Heroic Games Launcher, ProtonGE works perfectly fine, although you can use the 2 versions mentioned above as well)
+(For Legendary or Heroic Games Launcher, ProtonGE works perfectly fine, although you can use the 2 versions mentioned above as well.
+Oh, and for KH3, you will only need to use the Proton 5.13-6 version.
+Any other version won't make the game start after the copyright section)
 - A custom kernel - For better performances and reliability (For Ubuntu LTS I suggest XanMod LTS, which is the one I'm using, and for a non Ubuntu LTS go with the standard XanMod)(For Arch, Zen Kernel.
 Manjaro ships by default with an FSync-enabled Kernel)(Fedora, the stock one is pretty good actually)
-- [MF-Install](https://github.com/z0z0z/mf-install) (it's needed for KH3 only)(git clone it somewhere on your system)
+- [MF-Install](https://github.com/z0z0z/mf-install) (it's needed for KH3 only and if you wanna use Lutris instead of Steam / Heroic)(git clone it somewhere on your system)
 - DXVK (for KH3) / Corefonts / DXVKD3D (for everything else)(If you use Wine Lutris or Proton/ProtonGE, it's built-in) / Visual C++ 2015 - 2019 X86 and X64
 - Winetricks installed
 - If you've installed faudio, or any audio dll from winetricks, make sure to use a clean Wine Lutris or Wine / Proton runner.
 If you did, and you've got no audio, [click here to know how to fix that issue ( thanks to xlash123 for letting me know, I completely forgot to quote him here as well)](https://github.com/FlaareZero/Kingdom_Hearts_Collection_Linux/issues/1)